Aliases for YWHAE Gene

 GeneCards Summary for YWHAE Gene

 YWHAE (Tyrosine 3-Monooxygenase/Tryptophan 5-Monooxygenase Activation Protein Epsilon) is a Protein Coding gene.
-Diseases associated with YWHAE include endometrial stromal sarcoma and miller-dieker lissencephaly syndrome.
+Diseases associated with YWHAE include Kidney Clear Cell Sarcoma and Endometrial Stromal Sarcoma.
 Among its related pathways are mTOR Pathway and Regulation of PLK1 Activity at G2/M Transition.
 GO annotations related to this gene include poly(A) RNA binding and enzyme binding.
 An important paralog of this gene is YWHAZ.

 UniProtKB/Swiss-Prot for YWHAE Gene

 Adapter protein implicated in the regulation of a large spectrum of both general and specialized signaling pathways.
 Binds to a large number of partners, usually by recognition of a phosphoserine or phosphothreonine motif.
 Binding generally results in the modulation of the activity of the binding partner (By similarity).
 Positively regulates phosphorylated protein HSF1 nuclear export to the cytoplasm (PubMed:12917326).

 14.3.3 proteins are a group of highly conserved proteins that are involved in many vital cellular processes such as metabolism, protein trafficking, signal transduction, apoptosis and cell cycle regulation.
 14.3.3 proteins are phospho-serine/-threonine binding proteins.